Around the world, the bees are dying.

 A study at Kerala India by the Research Lab of Zoology showed that when active mobile phones were kept inside beehives, worker bees stopped coming to the hives after ten days.
-The same study also found drastic decrease in the egg production of queen bees in these colonies.
+The same study also found a drastic decrease in the egg production of queen bees in these colonies.

 This topic is again something we are getting more familiar with.
-The apple Iphone 4 comes with a warning not to hold it closer than 5/8 inch away from your body.
+The apple iphone 4 comes with a warning not to hold it closer than 5/8 inch away from your body.

 8. Loss of Habitat:

 This factor is closely related to poor nutrition already mentioned.
 There is not enough unused land to supply the variety of wildflowers etc which bees thrive on.

 - Albert Einstein did NOT say “If the bee disappeared off the surface of the globe then man would only have four years of life left.”

 - Bees have been on earth about 3 times longer than the Rocky Mountains – about 150 million years.